 Fiduciary Funds-These funds are used to account for assets held by the Town in a trustee capacity or as an agent for individuals, private organizations, other governmental units, and/or other funds.
 Trust funds account for resources received and disbursements made in accordance with trust agreements or applicable legislative enactments for each particular fund.
-Fiduciary funds include the Agency Fund.
-The Agency Fund is custodial in nature and does not involve measurement of results of operations.
-The Agency Fund accounts, such as payroll withholdings, are reported as liabilities.
+Fiduciary funds include the Custodial Fund.
+Activities reported in the fiduciary fund include monies held on behalf of others.